 Sandals are the world’s only 5-star luxury-included® Resorts and even better, they offer more quality inclusions than any other luxury beach escape.
-Renowned as the resorts made for love, it’s no wonder that Sandals are considered one of the most romantic holiday resorts on the planet!
-Here is just a selection of what is included […]
+Renowned as the resorts made for love, it’s no wonder that Sandals are considered one of the most romantic holiday resorts on the planet.
+Below shows you just a selection of what’s included […]

 If you’re looking for a premium all-inclusive, luxury holiday resort in the Caribbean or Mexico, then look no further than The AMResorts Collection.
 Its seven brands all boast their own unique atmosphere and amenities, allowing every type of traveller to find a resort that is right for them.
 But despite their differences, they all offer the AMResorts promise of Endless Privileges®, Unlimited-Luxury®, or Unlimited-Fun® alongside sun-soaked beaches, elegant accommodations, a world-class spa, gourmet dining, and unlimited premium drinks.
 Here’s what each of them has to offer.

 Not only that, but it is incredibly easy to get married in Jamaica.
 Only 24 hours need to have passed between arriving and walking down the aisle, and many resort hotels offer wedding packages so you can enjoy your day with ease.
 Plus, you can immediately start enjoying your honeymoon from the minute you say ‘I Do’ with a wide range of romantic attractions.
 Here’s our guide to everything you need to know about getting married in Jamaica.

 Jamaica is home to a plethora of luxury, all-inclusive resorts – many of which offer incredible wedding packages.
 Here are just three of our favourites (that you can book through us).